microsoft/r-server-loan-credit-risk/Powershell_Instructions.md

     git clone {{ site.code_url }} {{ site.folder_name }}
     ```

-4. Now CD to the **{{ site.folder_name }}/SQLR** directory and run one of the two following commands, inserting your server name, database name, username, and password.
+4. CD to the **{{ site.folder_name }}/SQLR** directory.

+5. You are now ready to run the PowerShell script.
+Use one of the two following commands, inserting your server name, database name, username, and password.

      * Run with no prompts: